andreas-jonasson/Topdesk2Kendra/README.md

 ## Configuration
- * `./config.json`     Contains the general configuration for the installati056on.
+ * `./config.json`     Contains the general configuration for the installation.
 Contains a reference to the credentials file, that is not checked into git.
  * `./default-credentials.json`    Shows how to set up the credentials.
 # Welcome to your CDK Java project!